Before and afters show how we recreate the feeling of home

 The Carlsbad community reached out about a 30 year retired Navy Captain who's wife was in skilled nursing while he was on dialysis and rapidly declining.

 Our team was already on a big job including unpacking in Tarzana and our regular mover was booked.
 Having recently disappointed a past community whose client need to be moved the next day, I admit I was trepidatious about doing another quick turnaround.
-But, I've learned sometimes you say yes because it's the right thing and then do whatever you have to do to make it happen.
-In the absence of proper preparation, we met with the client for only two very short floor planning and sorting sessions.
-It was clear he was overwhelmed so I asked if he would allow us to make decisions based on our experience moving other clients.
+In less than a week and in the absence of time to plan, we moved him from his home into a senior community.

 We carefully went through couples belongings selecting beautiful mementoes, photographs and personal items we thought were most important and/or loved.
 We also contacted the son who lived across country and identified the items most important to him.

-The day of the move, the client was supposed to meet us in the lobby for an update since he didn't have a cell phone.
+The day of the move, the client was supposed to meet us in the lobby so we could bring him into "reveal" his new home.
+He didn't have a cell phone.
 He never showed.
-I'd left him a detailed note realizing he had some cognitive impairment but by 8 p.m that evening, he had still not arrived.
-At that point, I called the police and they told me neighbors were with him in his home which he believed had been robbed.
-(This man has been living independently and is still driving.)
+I'd left him a detailed note in his new place realizing he had some cognitive impairment but by 8 p.m that evening, he had not responded to the note.
+I called the community to see how he was doing.
+He arrived after midnight once the cops got involved..
+He had gone to his neighbors believing he'd been robbed.
+We had taken his phone, television, bed and bedroom furniture to the community and he'd forgotten we'd moved him.